nicklayden/3DPhasePlane/README.md

 # 3DPhasePlane
-Solve systems of ODEs and plot phase planes in up to 3 dimensions
+Solve systems of ODEs and plot phase planes in up to 3 dimensions.
+Utilizes OpenGL and the boost libraries.

 ## Future updates necessary